joshmessi10/ActiveBreakApp/README.md

 - Persistent settings across sessions
 - Accessible to both admin and client users
 - Each user manages their own personal settings
+- Each setting is applied immediately to the detection engine without restarting the application.
+Sensitivity maps directly to the minimum keypoint confidence for MoveNet, and alert/break thresholds update the internal timers and cooldown logic in real time.

 ### 🎨 **Professional UI/UX**